henrikstengaard/hst-imager/src/Hst.Imager.ConsoleApp/readme.md

 Hst Imager supports creating Master Boot Record partition with partition type 0x76 used as hard disk for PiStorm.

-Example of adding a PiStorm partition of remaining space to Master Boot Record on a 4GB vhd image file using type 0x76:
+Example of adding a PiStorm partition of remaining space to Master Boot Record in a 4GB vhd image file using type 0x76:
 ```
 hst.imager mbr part add 16gb.img 0x76 *
 ```

-Example of adding a PiStorm partition of remaining space to Master Boot Record on a 4GB vhd image file using type pistormrdb, which will be translated to 0x76:
+Example of adding a PiStorm partition of remaining space to Master Boot Record in a 4GB vhd image file using type pistormrdb, which will be translated to 0x76:
 ```
 hst.imager mbr part add 16gb.img pistormrdb *
 ```